Thabo Rakhale

-Thabo Rakhale (born 20 March 1990) is a South African professional soccer player who last played as a winger for South African club Sekhukhune United.
+Thabo Rakhale (born 20 March 1990) is a South African professional soccer player who plays as a winger for Botswana club Township Rollers.

 Career

 Having left Chippa United in the beginning of July 2020 following the expiration of his contract, Rakhale signed for Tshakhuma Tsha Madzivhandila in November.
 In June 2021, ahead of the 2021–22 season, he moved to Sekhukhune United.

 Style of play

 Rakhale is known for his skills and flair on the pitch.
 His showboating has received mixed reception, with some seeing it as "childish" or "disrespectful".
 In EA Sports' FIFA 17 and FIFA 18 video games, he was one of a select few players to have five-star skills.